 Nuveen Asset Management imposes varying minimum requirements depending on the type of account you own.
 For retail separate accounts, the firm typically calls for at least $100,000 in investable assets for equity and asset allocation strategies and $250,000 for fixed-income strategies.

 To maintain an institutional account, the minimum can range from $5 million to $100 million depending on the investment strategy.
+Minimum account requirements may be negotiable based on factors such as client type, asset class, pre-existing relationship, portfolio complexity and account size.

 Services Offered by Nuveen Asset Management